CloudGeometry/cg-devx-docs/docs/developers_guide/ci/github_action_workflow.md

 # Github Action Workflow Structure

-The **Multi-Service Parallel Build** workflow in CGDevX automates the process of building, testing, and pushing container images for your workload.
+The **multi_service_parallel_build** GA workflow in CGDevX automates the process of building, testing, and pushing container images for your workload.
 It is designed to handle multiple services efficiently, making it ideal for microservices architectures.

 ## What Does This Workflow Do?